iSatishYadav/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Hola!
+title: Hello World!
 published: true
 ---
+Hola!
 This is my first post, so it ought to be a Hello World.
 Stay tuned at [my blog][Satish Yadav Blog] for more.

 [Satish Yadav Blog]: https://blog.satishyadav.com